What is the Valuation of NVIDIA?

 - WACC = 11.3%

-The WACC is used to discount the FCFF we forecasted in the FCF build section.
+Using the 11.3% WACC, the next step is to discount the FCFF forecasted in the FCF build section.

 For each FCFF value, we’ll divide the amount by (1 + WACC) raised to the power of the time period.

 Here, we’ll also use the mid-year convention to take into consideration that cash flows are generated throughout the year, rather than all at once at the end of each period.

 Since we are building a two-stage DCF model, we’ll start by computing the sum of the projected FCFF in Stage 1.

 We’ll assume the terminal growth rate is 3.5%, and grow the 2027 FCFF by that rate.